marius-jopen/limn-server/readme.md

 3. At the moment it sends all the images and the video AFTER EVERYTHING was created.
 But it should send each image right after it was created.

-4. We don't need the video.
+4. We don't need the video at all.
+Because we can get the images as a base64 string.

 5. It should not save any images or videos on the RunPod server.